Awk

 Separators

-treats empty space as a field separator for columns but you
+By default awk treats empty space as a field separator for columns but you

 can specify any character you like.
 Lets play around with the contents of our